OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-02.md

 ## 1 Chronicles 2:36

-Attai fathered Nathan, and Nathan fathered Zabad,
+Attai became the father of Nathan, and Nathan fathered Zabad,

 ## 1 Chronicles 2:37